SimoneCnt/simonecnt.github.io/_includes/minerals/262-nosean-sanidine.md

 this correspond to the emission of nosean (sodalite peak maximum is at 625nm, nosean at 645nm, haüyne and lazurite at 695nm) The original label said it contained haüyne, not nosean, so the label was probably wrong.
-Also, photos on Mindat, of haüyne from this quarry show light blue crystals, while the druzy in this sample is transparent.
+Also, photos on Mindat of haüyne from this quarry show light blue crystals, while the druzy in this sample is transparent.

 There is another white translucent mineral mixed with the sanidine (not